Multipartite Bell-GHZ nonclassicality from interwoven frustrated down-conversion

-Below will be presented an intuitive argumentation that the Bell inequality is violated by the three-party frustrated down conversion processes, studied in the earlier chapters.
-We shall follow the approach based on analysis of probability amplitudes of the quantum processes of Feynman \cite{feynman1965} presented in the Third Volume of his masterpiece.
-We shall treat here all processes with moduli of their amplitudes of higher order than $|g|^3$ as irrelevant.
-Note that if $|g|^2<0.01$, which is the usual condition for getting high visibility of interference patterns resulting from down conversion, see e.g. \cite{Pan12}, this introduces very small errors in the calculated probabilities.
-Most importantly the analytic calculations show (see further on, (\ref{1111}), (\ref{2222}), (\ref{PROBS-END})) that the probabilities which enter the inequality (\ref{CH-INEQ}) do not have terms of the order of $|g|^8$.
+{\em Why this works}---Below we present an intuitive argument showing that the Bell inequality is violated by the three-party frustrated down-conversion processes studied above.
+Our reasoning follows the approach based on the analysis of probability amplitudes of quantum processes presented by Feynman \cite{feynman1965}.

-With suitably defined phase settings the coincidence probability $P(A',B', C')$ vanishes, see below.
-It is the interference term, which in the quantum case will allow to violate the lifted CH inequality.
+We treat all processes with amplitudes of order higher than $|g|^3$ as negligible.
+For $|g|^2<0.01$, which is the usual condition for achieving high visibility of interference patterns in down-conversion experiments (see, e.g., \cite{Pan12}), this approximation introduces only very small errors in the probabilities.
+The analytic results presented later [see Eqs.~(\ref{1111}), (\ref{2222}), and (\ref{PROBS-END})] show that the probabilities entering inequality (\ref{CH-INEQ}) do not contain terms of order $|g|^8$.

-\begin{itemize} \item Why one can have $P(A',B', C')=0$?
-If we look at Figure 1, we notice the following.
-If all six detectors in the figure fire and in each one just one photon is counted, the process could be due to crystals I,II, III emitting two photons each.
-However the alternative is that this is each of crystals A, B, and C emitting pairs of photons.
-No other combination of three crystals firing can lead to the firing of all detectors, with single photon count at each of them.
-The two processes are indistinguishable beyond the crystals A, B, C because the alignment of the interferometric configuration is such that it imposes "path identity" \cite{PhysRevLett.118.080401, RevModPhys.94.025007}, see Figure 1.
-As on the way between the crystals we have three phase-shifters, they introduce a controllable relative phase factor $e^{i(\phi_A+\phi_B+\phi_c)}$ between the amplitude of the three-pair emission in $I,II,III$, and the amplitude of a similar process originating at A, B, C. The overall probability amplitude, under the assumption of a negligible pump depletion is $g^3(1+e^{i(\phi_A+\phi_B+\phi_c)})$.
-Thus a complete mutual cancellation of the two processes is possible. \end{itemize}
+(i) \textit{With suitably chosen phase settings the coincidence probability $P(A',B',C')$ vanishes: } Inspection of Fig.~1 shows that if all six detectors fire, each registering a single photon, the event may originate either from the simultaneous emission of two photons by each of the crystals I, II, and III, or from pair emissions in the crystals A, B, and C. No other combination of three crystals can lead to single-photon detections in all six modes.
+These two alternatives are indistinguishable beyond crystals A, B, and C because the interferometric alignment imposes path identity \cite{PhysRevLett.118.080401, RevModPhys.94.025007}.
+The phase shifters located between the crystals introduce a controllable relative phase factor $e^{i(\phi_A+\phi_B+\phi_C)}$ between the amplitude of the three-pair emission in I, II, III and the corresponding process originating in A, B, C. Assuming a negligible pump depletion, the overall probability amplitude is $g^3(1+e^{i(\phi_A+\phi_B+\phi_C)})$.
+This allows the complete destructive interference.